Molecular-Systems-Biology-Group/LibjSBML/README.md

 JVM based implementation of LibSBML without any C++ dependecies.
-LibjSBML is written in SCala and can be called from java by simply including the JAR in the classpath.
+LibjSBML is written in Scala and can be called from any language that runs on the Java Virtual Machine (JVM) by simply including the JAR in the classpath.